oceansync/oceansync/README.md

 #

 ### About Me
-- I simply love to automate boring tasks and craft solutions to enhance our lives using any piece of tech, if there's something I don't know, I'll make time to learn it well<br>
+- I simply love to automate boring tasks and craft solutions to enhance our lives using tech, if there's something I don't know, I'll make time to learn it well.<br>

-- I create and maintain games with multi-million visitors using the Roblox game engine in my free time. <br>
+- I built and maintained a suite of Roblox roleplay games in `Luau` contributing to titles with 5.5M+ combined visit.<br>

 - I also like to contribute to the various projects in open source world.